GERD Treatment

 - Dr. Naomi Gregory is a highly trained, board certified otolaryngologist who specializes in the diagnosis and treatment of diseases of the ear, nose, and throat.
 Dr. Gregory completed medical school at the Philadelphia College of Osteopathic Medicine in Philadelphia PA.

-- Dr. Michael Lupa, MD is a highly trained, board certified otolaryngologist with additional training in sinus surgery and allergy treatment as well as advanced skull base surgery.
+- Dr. Michael Lupa, MD is a highly trained, board-certified otolaryngologist with additional training in sinus surgery and allergy treatment as well as advanced skull base surgery.
 He studied Biology at Tufts University and went on to complete medical school at Case Western University School of Medicine in Cleveland, Ohio.

 - Dr. Robert Mignone is a highly trained, board-certified otolaryngologist-head and neck surgeon who attended medical school at New York College of Osteopathic Medicine.

-- Dr. Aubrey McCullough is a highly trained otolaryngologist, facial plastic and head and neck surgeon who completed medical school at Midwestern University Arizona College of Osteopathic Medicine.
+- Dr. Aubrey McCullough is a highly trained otolaryngologist, facial plastic, and head and neck surgeon who completed medical school at Midwestern University Arizona College of Osteopathic Medicine.

 - Dr. Luke Kim is an otolaryngologist who specializes in the diagnosis, medical management, and surgical treatment of diseases of the ear, nose, and throat.
 Dr. Kim graduated with honors and with distinction from Cornell University and completed his medical studies at the Perelman School of Medicine at the University of Pennsylvania.

-Tell me about surgical treatment of GERD
+Surgical treatment of GERD

 Chronic sinusitis affects approximately 35 million Americans each year, or 15% of the population.
-Sinusitis is more prevalent that arthritis or hypertension.
+Sinusitis is more prevalent than arthritis or hypertension.
 Americans make 645,000 emergency department visits annually due to sinusitis.
 Chronic sinusitis resulted in approximately 13 to 18 million physician visits in 1994.
 The health impact of sinusitis on bodily pain, chest pain, and social functioning has been noted to be worse than that of congestive heart failure, angina, or back pain.

-At The Penn Medicine Becker ENT & Allergy Center, physicians can do a fiberoptic evaluation of your nose and sinuses to pinpoint the problem, and can show you the specific problem on a video screen.
-Treatment options vary, and are personalized to your particular anatomy, history and the nature of your problem.
+At The Penn Medicine Becker ENT & Allergy Center, physicians can do a fiberoptic evaluation of your nose and sinuses to pinpoint the problem and can show you the specific problem on a video screen.
+Treatment options vary and are personalized to your particular anatomy, history, and the nature of your problem.
 Recent technology has made these treatments more effective, safer, and more comfortable than ever before.
 GERD Telemedicine available now.

-Pick one of our 16 convenient locations
+Pick one of our convenient locations

 for your GERD Treatment